Omerko96/CommingSoon/README.md

 * jQUery
 ---------------------------------

-I decided to not use SASS/SCSS for this, maybe in future i will changes from CSS3 to SASS for better organisation.
+I decided to not use SASS/SCSS for this, maybe in the future i will change from CSS3 to SASS for better organisation.

 ### License
 -----------